Scatenix/Void-Merchants/README.md

 The GitHub Action (`.github/workflows/release.yml`) only copies the release artifacts to the new release within the GitHub repository.

 Pushing to main will automatically trigger a deploy of the contents in `docs/` to the repositories GitHub Pages site.
-This is meant to contain the game as .html and .js, exported by PICO-8.
+This will push the game as .html and .js, exported by PICO-8, to provide a playable web version.

 ### Prerequisites

 Following apps are needed for `release_void-merchants.sh`:

-- Common Unix utilities
 - bash
 - sed
 - PICO-8
 - Git
 - Libre Office